mzwanzig/PlasmidActionIBM/README.md

 # PlasmidActionIBM
-Individual-based model simulating the dynamics of a single plasmid type in an isogenic, surface-attached bacterial population or its intra- and intercellular interaction with a plasmid representing a contrary mobility type (conjugative vs. non-transmissible).
+Individual-based model simulating the dynamics of up to two plasmids of contrary mobility type (conjugative vs. non-transmissible) in an isogenic, surface-attached bacterial population.